minhuy206/chatsapp/docs/API_DOCUMENTATION.md

 **Issue: Getting 404 for conversations**
 - Solution: Verify conversation ID exists and belongs to your API key

+**Issue: Model not found error**
+- Solution: Check `/api/v1/models` for current available models, model may be disabled or name incorrect

+**Issue: Empty models list**
+- Solution: Ensure database has been seeded with `rails db:seed`

 **Issue: Model not found**
 - Solution: Check model name spelling, verify model is supported